jianghuang588/ecommerce_website_kotlin/README.md

 # Open the development environment (Eclipse, IntelliJ IDEA)
 # Import the existing maven project into your IDE
-# Navigate to the root directory of ecommerce_website_java
+# Navigate to the root directory of ecommerce_website_kotlin
 # Press finish

 # Construct and manage the project
 # Verify the resolution of Maven dependencies.
-# Launch the main class as a Java application after locating it.
+# Launch the main class as a Kotlin application after locating it.

 # Start the application
 # Standard user: